olc-techsupport/Education-Climate-Resiliency-Digital-Sovereignty/templates/final_presentation.md

 6. **Who might benefit from this work?** Explain the potential benefit without claiming an outcome the project has not demonstrated.
 7. **Who should review or help interpret this work?** Identify relevant people or roles and why their perspective matters; naming a reviewer does not imply approval.

 Use brief notes under each prompt.
-No seven-slide requirement.
 Keep completed notes in the agreed class location.
 Presentation time: September 16, 10:45–11:45 a.m.; be ready by 10:45.